Why Is Having A Safe Home So Important?

 Homelessness Can Affect Your Physical Health Too

-It’s not just your mental health that can be impacted by a lack of a safe home; you may also find that your physical health deteriorates.
+It’s not just your mental health that a lack of a safe home can impact; you may also find that your physical health deteriorates.
 For example, if you have to sleep outside, you won’t be able to get warm at night or get the sleep you need to rejuvenate and face another day.
 If you’re moving around a lot, you’ll find yourself having to lift many belongings, which could hurt your back and joints.
 Getting the healthcare support you need might also be hard, particularly as registering for insurance or a healthcare program can be tough without a fixed address.

 Homelessness Puts You At Risk